ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

-Using the FGSM method as an example in Figure~\ref{fig:fig3}, we illustrate the process of crafting malware image AEs with subtle obstruction in details.
+Taking the FGSM as an example, as shown in Figure~\ref{fig:fig3}, we illustrate the process of generating malware image (AEs) with subtle perturbation in details.
 The original malware sample can be recognized by the detector with 88.5\% confidence.
-After the perturbation with the distortion ($\varepsilon=0.35$) through FGSM method, the perturbed malware sample could induce the detector to output the \textit{Benign sample} with 99.8\% confidence.
-By adjusting the value of the interference parameter $\varepsilon$, subtle perturbation ($\delta$) will be introduced to the original samples along the direction of the gradient variant.
-But this subtle perturbation is difficult to be observed by other users.
-Algorithm~\ref{alg1 Craf AE} illustrates the pseudo-code of the way to generate AEs, along with the corresponding explanation.
-The perturbation will be controlled to guarantee that we will not cause a negative change in $X$ due to intermediate changes of the gradient.
+After the perturbation with the distortion $\varepsilon=0.35$ through FGSM method, the perturbed malware samples induce the detector to output the benign sample with 99.8\% confidence.
+However, this subtle perturbation is difficult to observe by other users.